-Objectives: To find the relationship between social support, social media usage, and psychological wellbeing among undergraduates aged 18-25 years.
+Aims & Objectives: The current study aimed to find the relationship between social support, social media usage, and psychological well-being among undergraduates aged 18-25 years.

 Methods: A sample of eight hundred and forty-three male and female students was included in this research.
 A stratified random sampling technique was applied in the research.
 The sample was taken from departments of various institutions in Lahore.
 The duration of the study was 6 months.
 The study was a cross-sectional study and the data were collected using questionnaires based on Ryff's scale of psychological well-being, Media and Technology Usage and Attitudes Scale, and Inventory of Social Supportive Behavior (ISSB) scale.